fletcher/tdp/README.md

 are included unit tests for accuracy.
 There are currently more rigorous tests for the CSV format, which has more edge cases than TSV.

+Some of the CSV unit tests come from [csv-spectrum].

 If you find examples that are improperly parsed, then feel free to let me know.
 Do keep in mind that the parser is designed to be compliant with the CSV and TSV "specs" (with the understanding that they lack true formal